 - 1 ½ tsp salt I used pink himalayan.

 - 4 cups flour

-- ½ tbsp granulated garlic (Lawry's Granulated Garlic with Parsley is the best!)
-Make it a hefty 1/2 tablespoon.
+- ½ tbsp Lawry’s coarse ground garlic powder with parsley Make it a hefty 1/2 tablespoon.

-- 1 tsp thyme leaves I used fresh thyme.
+- 1 tsp thyme leaves Optional.
+I used fresh thyme.

 - 1 tbsp olive oil